 - Staffordshire Bull Terriers

-This is a problem that is fairly easy to spot because it is the result of a deformity of the eyelid.
-Puppies as young as two-weeks old can be affected by Entropion, and it is not uncommon for these dogs to have a few surgeries as they grow and their faces change shape.
+This is a fairly easy spot because it is the result of a deformity of the eyelid.
+Puppies as young as two weeks old can be affected by Entropion, and it is not uncommon for these dogs to have a few surgeries as they grow and their faces change shape.

 Some of the painful symptoms can be relieved at home by applying eye drops, but this is another condition where surgery is the only effective treatment.

 This problem will not get better by itself; it will only get worse, ultimately leading to a miserable, painful life and blindness.
-You cannot treat this problem exclusively with medication but thankfully – prognosis is excellent with the help of your veterinarian!
+You cannot treat this problem exclusively with medication, but thankfully – the prognosis is excellent with the help of your veterinarian!

 Hopefully, you will have noticed before any damage was caused to the eye itself.
-Your dog will need to have a Blepharoplasty, which is a very common procedure, similar to plastic surgery.
+Your dog will need to have a Blepharoplasty, which is a widespread procedure similar to plastic surgery.

 While eye problems in dogs are prevalent in our precious pooches, the good news is that treatment is not only always effective – but affordable too.
 Sight is such an important sense, and without it – your dog may lose a large amount of independence which can detrimentally affect his quality of life.

 Therefore, I encourage you to spend a few minutes now and then having a quick look at your dog's eyes and the surrounding area to ensure that everything is in tip-top shape!
 And, hey, even if you do spot eye problems in dogs, you will likely have spotted it quickly enough that the prognosis will be good!